paperclippete/Milestone2/README.md

 * [The List API](https://api.list.co.uk/) - connected with this API to give up-to-date events information (through this I used FetchAPI)
 * [Open Weather Map](https://openweathermap.org/) - connected with this API to give current, localised weather information
 * [Pixabay.com](https://www.flickr.com/), [Flikr.com](https://www.flickr.com/) and [ClipartMax.com](https://www.clipartmax.com/) used for stock images (for the educational purposes of this project only) and [TinyPNG.com](https://tinypng.com/) used for image compression
+* [Favicon Generator](https://www.favicon.cc/?) - I used this to generate a Favicon in the style of the Glasgow Subway logo
 * [W3C Validator](https://validator.w3.org/) - HTML Validator, [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), [Esprima](esprima.org) - JS Validator
 * Google Developer Tools, Stack-Overflow, Code-Institue Slack Community, Code-Institute module notes, W3Schools, CSS Tricks - all used for reference when I encountered a bug or needed extra support with any issues.